-Some sources of backflow that can compromise the our waterways. quality of the water delivered to your home can be directly connected to your plumbing system.
-Exam- Please visit our website at ples include lawn irrigation ("sprinker") systems, wa- columbus.gov/utilities to ter powered sump pumps, boilers, wells, geothermal learn more. systems and outdoor hoses.
-You may already be required to have a backflow prevention device on your home because you have a lawn irrigation system.

-to ensure that the water delivered to more than 1.1 other possible cross connections may exist and you million central Ohio customers meets or exceeds all may need to consider installing a backflow prevention
+Some sources of backflow that can compromise the quality of the water delivered to your home can be directly connected to your plumbing system.
+Examples include lawn watering "sprinkler" systems, water powered sump pumps, boilers, wells, geothermal systems and outdoor hoses.
+You may already be required to have a backflow prevention device on your home because you have a sprinkler system.
+However, even if you don't have a sprinkler system, other possible cross connections may exist and you may be required to install a backflow prevention device.

 Learn more about possible backflow water issues at columbus.gov/backflow.
-If you think you may have As one example, the simple act of filling a pool by connections in your plumbing system that may pose a submerging a hose into the pool water can create a possible backflow problem, please contact the Backpossible water contamination risk by what is known flow Office at (614) 645-6674 or backflow@columbus.
+If you think you may have connections in your plumbing system that may pose a possible backflow problem, please contact the Backflow Office at 614-645-6674 or email backflow@columbus.gov.